zyli93/GEAPR/README.md

 1. `src/build_graphs.py` has been changed a lot.
 Need to filter out unused functions.
 2. tune hyperparameters from `src/build_graphs.py`: `rwr_order` and `rwr_constant`.
 3. `src/main_zyli.py` handle `TODO`.
+4. Now that `prep_yelp.py` has been changed, we need to rerun it.
+5. Now that `attributes_extractor.py` has been changed, we need to rerun it.

 ## Notes
 1. `src/build_graphes.py.old` is a file backuped on Nov.24.